 We are a psychiatry practice that provides gold standard treatments for adults.
 We provide a quality integrative service as we work alongside three clinical psychology clinics.

-Psychiatrists are medical doctors who have done further specialised training in psychiatry and are usually fellows of the Royal Australian/ New Zealand College of Psychiatrists.
+Psychiatrists are medical doctors who have done further specialised training in psychiatry and are Fellows of the Royal Australian and New Zealand College of Psychiatrists.
 Psychiatrists treat a variety of complex and serious mental illnesses and may prescribe medication, together with psychological treatment.